Gun-93/ielts/README.md

 ```

 ## Design Choices
--Used Tailwind CSS for a clean, modern, and responsive design.
+- Used Tailwind CSS for a clean, modern, and responsive design.
--Each section (Navbar, Hero, Features, Testimonials, Footer) is a separate React component for readability and reusability.
+- Each section (Navbar, Hero, Features, Testimonials, Footer) is a separate React component for readability and reusability.
--Added hover effects and shadows for better UI/UX.
+- Added hover effects and shadows for better UI/UX.
--Fully responsive across desktop, tablet, and mobile devices.
+- Fully responsive across desktop, tablet, and mobile devices.
--Smooth scrolling between sections for a professional user experience.
+- Smooth scrolling between sections for a professional user experience.